grcd/TBLAB_gtAnalysis/README.md

 A few notes about the parameters:

-* `WORKING_DIR` corresponds to the directory where we have installed the scripts.
+* `WORKING_DIR` corresponds to the directory where we have installed the scripts, taken from command line.
 * `EXPRESSION_DIR` is where built matrices (Phase 1, see above) were successfully built.
 It is necessary to specify the subdirectory related to a particular set.
 * `PUTATIVE_FILE`: predicted sequence-based mRNA targets provided by TBLAB.
 * `HGNC_FILE`: TBLAB uses *EnsemblIds* for genes whereas TCGA uses *EntrezIds*.
 This file contains a mapping between the two worlds.